Investor Relations

 This happens thousands of times a day across Southeast Asia, Latin America, and every region where tourism outpaces healthcare infrastructure.
 There is no system connecting these parties.
 Every emergency is coordinated ad hoc — via WhatsApp, phone calls, and personal contacts.

-SOSA replaces this legacy with AI infrastructure.
+Terra replaces this legacy with AI infrastructure.

 The Opportunity